Loan-ZKML/Ezkl-ML/README.md

 cd ezkl
 cargo run
 ```
 The `ezkl` crate serves as the main entry point for the application, internally using the `synthetic_data` library to:
 1. Generate synthetic credit data
 2. Train the ML model
 3. Save model and sample input files
 4. Process everything with the EZKL CLI to create ZK proofs

+The system uses EZKL's scaling factor of 67219 to convert the floating-point credit scores (0.0-1.0) to integers for the zero-knowledge proof circuit.
+For example, a credit score of 0.63 becomes 42,280,878 in the ZK proof.
+4. Process everything with the EZKL CLI to create ZK proofs

 ## Generated Artifacts